Quino checkerspot: Host plants

+Larval Quino checkerspot butterfly may also use other species of native plantain (Plantago sp.), as well as purple owl’s clover (Castilleja exserta) and thread-leaved bird's beak (Cordylanthus rigidus), as secondary host plants.
+The use of purple owl's clover and thread-leaved bird’s beak is rare.
+These species alone do not support Quino breeding.

 Habitat

 The obvious factor in the decline of the Quino checkerspot is urban development.
 Much of the historic scrub land that it occupied, much like the Mission blue butterfly, also endangered, has been built over.
 The persisting habitat faces other threats.
 Invasive species, in the form of non-native plant life and overgrazing are just two of the hurdles facing the recovery of the Quino checkerspot.
 Today, there are eight populations of the Quino known.

 Range

 Habitat declined and, thus, distribution and population of the Quino checkerspot has been greatly reduced during the last 100 years, likely around 75%.
 Nearly all of the blame lies in agricultural and urban development in southern California.
 The other impactors to the decline include non-native grasses and fire suppression practices as well as grazing.
 The Quino checkerspot became the second subspecies of Euphydryas editha to be listed under the Endangered Species Act (ESA).
 The first was the Bay checkerspot.

-Currently, the Quino checkerspot is only found in a very few locales.
-Western Riverside County, southern San Diego County and northern Baja California, Mexico.
+Currently, the Quino checkerspot is only found in a very few locales: Western Riverside County, southern San Diego County along California State Route 125 and northern Baja California, Mexico.
 The animal's historic range once included much of coastal California south of Ventura County as well as the inland valleys south of the Tehachapi Mountains.
 Regardless, more than 75% of the butterfly's original range has been lost.
 The range loss translates directly into population decline.
 Quino checkerspot butterfly populations appear to have decreased by more than 95% range wide.